 If you want to avoid FLIR you need to fully understand how FLIR works.
 In Hot Tips & Cold Shots.Fieldcraft.Thermal Detection, there are some pretty gloomy postings about IR detection.
 As an electrical utility thermographer, I might shed some light (pun intended) on the subject.
 To qualify this, I am using the latest (I think) commercially available FLIR product, and am a level II thermographer, (total formal IR training: 2 weeks-experience using IR equipment: about 5 years.)
 I believe I am at least familiar with IR.
 Granted, my life is not depending on avoiding IR detection, so I guess I can have my opinions pretty safely.
 These are my observations about IR imagers using civilian equipment and are.. “just my opinion”.
 It’s up to you and yours to check them out in your world.
+One of the best IR images I know of that is affordable is the FLIR Scout PS24 for around two grand.

 This is WAY brief, believe it or not.
 Anyone interested can email for more.
 This is about THERMAL detection, not IR illuminating sources for “starlight” scopes.